Citadel Workstation

 Integrates with OS subsystems

-Your security key will works with the smart card support inherent in Windows, Mac, and Linux to authenticate the user.
+Your security key will use the smart card support inherent in Windows, Mac, and Linux.
 Using native OS systems means full compatibility across all OS versions; no need maintain additional software for OS logins.

 We do the heavy lifting for certificate issuing, management, and revocation.
 The 0pass App handles certificate renewals.
-A security key signed by a trusted certificate authority creates a cryptographic trust between it and the accounts that it unlocks.
+A security key signed by a trusted certificate authority ties it to the individual, and is the strongest authentication available.

 Manage users and their security keys